Sex Offenses

 Sex crimes are serious criminal offenses that are persecuted harshly in Texas.
 State law allows strict, life-altering penalties for an individual who has been convicted of a sex crime.
 A sexual offense conviction can also limit a defendant’s employment and housing opportunities far into the future, and negatively affect their reputation.

 If you are facing sex crime charges, you are probably feeling very overwhelmed.
 To navigate this process with ease, you should contact an experienced Texas criminal defense attorney immediately.
-During a difficult time such as this, The Law Office of Jackson F. Gorski can be your best resource.
+During a difficult time such as this, Jackson F. Gorski can be your best resource.

 If you have been arrested for a sexual offense, do not take those accusations lightly.
 The penalties for sex crimes are severe and can be life-altering.
 Austin criminal defense attorney Jackson F. Gorski has years of practice defending Texans charged with criminal offenses and can form a strong defense for your case.

-Law Office of Jackson F. Gorski has offices in Austin and Georgetown but accepts clients throughout Texas including Travis County, Williamson County, Bell County, Bastrop County, Burnett County, Hays County, Caldwell County, Blanco County, Lee County, Milam County, Hays County, and Caldwell County
+The Law Office of Jackson F. Gorski has offices in Austin and Georgetown and accepts clients throughout Texas including Travis County, Williamson County, Bell County, Bastrop County, Burnett County, Hays County, Caldwell County, Blanco County, Lee County, Milam County, Hays County, and Caldwell County

 Back to top